andrewjw/site/_posts/2011-11-02-exceptional-catches.md

     cleanup()
 {% endhighlight %}

- In the improved code the <tt>NameError</tt> will pass through and be picked up immediately.
-It is likely that the <tt>cleanup</tt> function needs to be run whether or not an error has occurred.
-To do that we can move the call into a <tt>finally</tt> block.
+ In the improved code the `NameError` will pass through and be picked up immediately.
+It is likely that the `cleanup` function needs to be run whether or not an error has occurred.
+To do that we can move the call into a `finally` block.

 {% highlight python %}
 analysis_type = 1